make-demo-learn-math/make-demo-learn-math.github.io/doc/index.md

 > [Random number](./random-number.html)

 - This comic is from XKCD.
+- It makes me think about
-- I think it shows how the defintion of "random" can be different in each situation.
+  how the defintion of "random"
+  can be different in different situations.
-- Has anyone here played Minecraft?
+- Has anyone here played the game Minecraft?
-- In Minecraft, each world is generated uniquely from a **seed** value that you can share with your friends.
+- In Minecraft, each world is generated uniquely from a **seed** value that you can share with other players.
-- If all players use the same seed, then they all play in the exact same world.
+- If you use the same seed as another player, then you both play in the same world.
-- For our multi-player game, we want something similar.
+- For our game, we want something similar.
-- Rather than using a detailed image of a real planet, we want to generate the planet's terrain procedurally based on a seed value.
+- We want to generate the planet's terrain procedurally based on a seed value.
 - Given a seed, the terrain that we generate must be the same in every detail.